DCAA Audit Services

 DCAA, DCMA, IG & Civilian Agency Audit Support

-Our DCAA Audit Services are meant to help government contractors with their DCAA Audit Preparation.
+Our DCAA Audit Services are meant to help government contractors prep for the DCAA Audit.
 Companies seeking or performing under U.S. federal government contracts are subject to a wide range of oversight activities potentially performed by a host of government entities.
-These oversight activities may include routine audits or reviews of a contractor’s financial and accounting data or narrowly focused, specialized investigations stemming from a variety of causes.
+These oversight activities may include routine DCAA audits or DCAM reviews of a contractor’s financial and accounting data or narrowly focused, specialized investigations stemming from a variety of causes.

-The government agencies performing these oversight activities are grouped below as each has different objectives or agendas and may require a focused approach to respond to, support, and resolve the government’s oversight purpose.
+The government agencies performing these oversight activities are grouped below because each of them has different objectives or agendas and may require a unique approach to respond to, support, and resolve the government’s oversight purpose.

 The Defense Contract Audit Agency (DCAA) provides a variety of accounting and advisory services to assess federal government contractors’ adherence to the regulatory and contract compliance requirements associated with performance under federal government contracts.
 The DCAA provides these services primarily for the U.S. Department of Defense, and, upon request, to a variety of Civilian agencies.
 Included among the DCAA provided services: